simonesilvestroni/m2m-website/_music/after-1989.md

 ### Band line-up

 To better convey the storyline, my first decision was to have songs instead of instrumentals.
 Since [Rachel Goodman](https://www.youtube.com/channel/UCGztQW1g4fPy1Bz1nmiIpJw) couldn't be available for a full album, finding a lead singer was paramount.
-After meeting [Dan Ecclestone]({{ site.url }}/work/music-production/premonition-and-ruin/) in Cambridge, we agreed on working together on our respective albums.
+After meeting [Dan Ecclestone]({{ site.url }}/work/music-production/premonition-and-ruin/) in Cambridge, we agreed on working together.

 I then involved [Gerald Duchene]({{ site.url}}/blog/tag/gerald-duchene/) to help with guitars and saxophone, [Andy Bonnor](https://www.youtube.com/channel/UC-eZGjyZv67Xn-qvBNOmfyA) on drums and [Callum Gardner]({{ site.url}}/blog/tag/callum-gardner/) on acoustic guitar and backing vocals.

-I kept a good amount of Paolo's contributions, including a few arrangements, two guitar solos and his beautiful viola.
+A good amount of Paolo's contributions survived, including a few arrangements, two guitar solos and his beautiful viola.

 ### Tracklist